snimu/blog/contents/hnet-thoughts/article.md

 I believe that the main module of the H-Net is an attractive target for latent looping a là [Geiping et al.](...)
 (LINK) and could provide three potential benefits:

-- Reduce the variance of memory and compute requirements during training and inference, which are a huge remaining problem of the method
+- Reduce the variance of memory and compute requirements during training and inference, which are a huge remaining problem of the method (this would be by far the biggest advantage of latent looping, but I'm not certain that the details work out)
 - Handle difficult sections more gracefully
 - Encourage more compression